Bruce Banner was a physicist for the United States Defense Department, involved with an experiment involving gamma radiation—

 So we try to keep our monster caged, don’t we?
 We don’t want other people to see the ugliness that’s within us.
 So we create a façade, an image that we display like a flaring peacock for all to see—the flashy colors of our strengths and perfections, while concealing what we truly want/who we are.

 We hide the monster, don’t we?
-We don’t control it, we attempt to contain it, which means that sometimes it comes out, doesn’t it?
+We don’t control it, we attempt to contain it.
+Which means that sometimes it comes out, doesn’t it?
 And when it does . . . it’s not too pretty.

 Now, maybe your monster isn’t threatening enough to warrant the attention of the American military, to hunt it down and destroy it at all costs, but it’s still damaging, destructive.
 When it’s unleashed—it hurts those around you.

 No one is perfect.
 I know, shocker right?
-So why do we act like-feel like that we have to appear so?
-Perhaps the greatest strength is not by having no weakness, but admitting that we have weakness?
+So why do we act like–feel like that we have to appear so?
+Perhaps the greatest strength is not by having no weakness, but admitting that we have them?

-Now, I’m not saying to give into the monster and take pride in our faults—we don’t want the mindless brute to be the brain, our control center, but we don’t want it to be the weird cousin who we keep hidden under the staircase either.
+Now, I’m not saying to give into the monster and to take pride in our faults—we don’t want the mindless brute to be the brain, our control center, but we don’t want it to be the weird cousin who we keep hidden under the staircase either.
 To control the monster, while not putting on a show.

 Now yes, there are some flaws, some sins that are not for all to see, but they must be known.
 Anything that remains a secret, holds power over you.
 Snares you in guilt, and drains your energy to keep your secret a secret.
 That’s why it’s so